Accessibility Commitment and Requests

 Check back in January for a list of films with AD.

 The Festival encourages all filmmakers to provide accessible versions of their films.
 As long as an accessible version of the film has been submitted, we’re able to accommodate AD for online screenings.
 Online viewers will have the ability to turn audio description on and off on their personal viewing screens via the AD toggle.

-The Sundance Film Festival requires that all filmmakers provide closed-captioned versions of their films for the 2024 Sundance Film Festival.
+The Festival requests that all filmmakers provide closed-captioned versions of their films compatible with our online Festival Platform.
 Online viewers will have the ability to turn captions on and off on their personal viewing screens via the CC toggle.
 All non-English language Festival films will be screened in their original language with English subtitles.
 When available, an SDH version will show online.
 Subtitled films are noted as such in both the digital and print program guides.